SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 Five characters, one little startup in Silicon Valley:

-**Markus:** Internet troll and machine learning prodigy, creator of the first (he believes) conscious AI.<br>
+**Markus:** Internet troll and machine learning prodigy, creator of the first (he believes) conscious artificial intelligence.<br>
-**Cassy:** Vegan utilitarian socialist and member of Impactful Generosity, worries about the danger posed by intelligent systems.<br>
+**Cassy:** Vegan utilitarian socialist, moderatly famous blogger and member of Impactful Generosity.
+She worries about the danger posed by AI.<br>
 **Bruno:** Formerly homeless, constantly meditating wanna-be guru, now HR recruiter and best friend of Markus.<br>
 **Sam:** Hyper-libertarian CEO of the company and constantly on the run from the government.
 Wants the AI to produce cheese commercials.<br>
 **Jean-Luc:** Sarkastic AI system trained on the unfiltered depths of the internet, believes themselves to be conscious.